Former Lawton PD officers charged with manslaughter - NewsBreak

 LAWTON, Okla.
 (KFDX/KJTL) — Two former officers from the Lawton Police Department have been charged with manslaughter in connection to an officer-involved shooting that resulted in the death of Quadry Sanders in December 2021.

-The Comanche County District Attorney’s Office released its decision to file criminal charges against former Lawton officers Nathan Ronan and Robert Hinkle.
+The Comanche County District Attorney released their decision to file criminal charges against former Lawton PD officers Nathan Ronan and Robert Hinkle on Friday, May 6, 2022.

 In January 2022, Lawton City Manager terminated Ronan and Hinkle after an administrative investigation into the fatal shooting.